awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

    + **Role** \- choose **Create new role from templates\(s\)**\.
    + **Role name** \- type a unique name for the role\.

-     Note that this role isn't used by AWS Greengrass, so you can optionally use any existing role\.
+     Note that this role isn't used by AWS Greengrass\.

    Then, choose **Create function**\.
 ![\[The "Author from scratch" region with the "Name" field set to "Greengrass_HelloWorld", the "Runtime" field set to "Python 2.7", the "Role" field set to "Create new role from templates(s)".\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-023.png)